Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-For the characteristics related with statement kind (\textbf{S1}-\textbf{S4}) or binary operator kind \textbf{BO1}, we enumerate all possible kinds and establish a sub-characteristic of the form \emph{``The kind is X''} for each possible kind \emph{X}.
-Typical binary operator kinds in mainstream language include logical relation, bit operation, equality comparison, shift operation, and mathematical operation as shown in \autoref{fig:notation}.
+When the characteristic involves measure of similarity ($\tt{V15}$, $\tt{V16}$, $\tt{M13}$, and $\tt{M14}$), we use Levenshtein distance metric to establish the difference between two string sequences.
+For the characteristics related with statement kind ($\tt{S1}$-$\tt{S4}$) or binary operator kind ($\tt{BO1}$), we enumerate all possible kinds and establish a sub-characteristic \emph{"The kind is X"} for each possible kind \emph{X}.
+Typical binary operator kinds in mainstream languages include logical relation, bit operation, equality comparison, shift operation, and mathematical operation as shown in \autoref{fig:notation}.
 After doing this, each of the characteristics can be viewed as a boolean valued function, i.e, a predicate on the characteristics.
-We use $\emph{n.c}$ to denote the boolean evaluation result of a certain characteristic \emph{c} on \emph{n}.
+We use $\emph{n.c}$ to denote the boolean evaluation result of a certain characteristic \emph{c} on node \emph{n}.

-As there exist structural dependencies between different AST nodes, the characteristic of a certain node can possibly imply repair transforms on other nodes.
-For instance, the characteristic \textbf{V7} for a variable access node can be related with \emph{``Wrap-If''} related transform on the virtual root node of the statement.
-To take this into account, we propagate some characteristics of certain child nodes to their parent nodes.
-First, we propagate the characteristics \textbf{V7}, \textbf{V8}, \textbf{V9}, \textbf{V10}, \textbf{V11}, and \textbf{V12} for a variable access node $\emph{n}_{1}$ to the virtual root node of the statement and the method access node $\emph{n}_{2}$ that is an ancestor of $\emph{n}_{1}$.
-Second, we propagate the characteristics \textbf{M6}, \textbf{M7}, and \textbf{M8} for a method access node to the virtual root node of the statement.
-When propagating a certain characteristics \emph{c} from a node $\emph{n}_{1}$ to another node $\emph{n}_{2}$, the corresponding $\emph{c}^{,}$ for $\emph{n}_{2}$ is ``There exists at least one child node that has characteristic \emph{c}'', and the predicate value is calculated as follows:
+\emph{Characteristic Propagation.} As there exist structural dependencies between different AST nodes, the characteristic of a certain node can possibly imply repair transforms on other nodes.
+For instance, the characteristic $\tt{V7}$ can be related with \emph{"Wrap-If"} related transform(s) on the virtual root node of the statement.
+To account this, we propagate some characteristics of certain child nodes to their parent nodes.
+First, we propagate the characteristics $\tt{V7}$, $\tt{V8}$, $\tt{V9}$, $\tt{V10}$, $\tt{V11}$, and $\tt{V12}$ for a variable access node $\emph{n}_{1}$ to the virtual root node of the statement and the method access node $\emph{n}_{2}$ that is an ancestor of $\emph{n}_{1}$.
+Second, we propagate the characteristics $\tt{M6}$, $\tt{M7}$, and $\tt{M8}$ for a method access node to the virtual root node of the statement.
+When propagating a certain characteristics \emph{c} from a node $\emph{n}_{1}$ to another node $\emph{n}_{2}$, the corresponding characteristic $\emph{c}^{,}$ for $\emph{n}_{2}$ is "There exists at least one descendent node that has characteristic \emph{c}", and the predicate value is calculated as follows: